 Several Middle Eastern countries are leading the vaccination rollout, with the UAE, Israel, and Bahrain among the top in the world in terms of the rate of inoculations per capita.
-The inoculation pace has accelerated in the region, as more vaccines are getting approved and delivered.
+The pace of inoculations for Egypt has accelerated in the region, as more vaccines are getting approved and delivered.
 Morocco has exceeded expectations, having inoculated 3.2 million citizens with a single dose in a short time frame.
 Because of the lower infection rate and rapid inoculation pace, Israel started to ease some COVID-19 restrictions.

 Egypt: In addition to public investments, energy exports and mildly recovering consumer spending will boost growth in 2021